 By paying a greater initial rental fee with a part-exchange, you can significantly reduce your average monthly repayment since you’ve already paid a big chunk of your overall lease cost upfront.
-Don’t forget that you’ll have to take out a fully comprehensive insurance policy with a lease car instead of just the minimum legal requirement of 3rd party insurance so this can go some way to offsetting the extra cost.
+Lease car deals don't include insurance, so you’ll have to take out a fully comprehensive insurance policy (not just the minimum legal requirement of 3rd party insurance).

 No matter your circumstances when you sign up for a leasing or finance agreement, things don’t always go to plan.
 This might just save you a lot of financial stress in the future!

 Lower overall cost